 |Streetsweeper||206 | 166 | 166 | 166||1-2 | 1-2 | 1-3 | 2-4||300||7||14.1s||250ms|

 That’s all for Shotguns in Warzone!
 This is certainly a niche weapon class, but they’re fun and powerful when used correctly.
-If you’re looking for some more conventional weaponry, visit our best loadouts in Warzone guide for a full meta rundown.
-Or if you need a long-range AR to pair with your Shotgun of choice, check out our guide to the best Assault Rifles in Warzone.
+If you’re looking for some more conventional weaponry, visit our best loadouts in Warzone guide for some ideas.
+For a full meta breakdown, see our Warzone weapons tier list.